timgit/pg-boss/docs/readme.md

 Send a job that should start after a number of seconds from now, or after a specific date time.

 This is a convenience version of `send()` with the `startAfter` option assigned.

-### `sendOnce(name, data, options, key)`

-Send a job with a unique key to only allow 1 job to be in created, retry, or active state at a time.

-This is a convenience version of `send()` with the `singletonKey` option assigned.

 ### `sendThrottled(name, data, options, seconds [, key])`